Tanath/dotfiles/sys/ssh.md

 * SSH with certificates
   https://github.com/nsheridan/cashier
 * Never use DSA or ECDSA.
 If you connect to your server from a machine with a poor random number generator and eg. the same k happens to be used twice, an observer of the traffic can figure out your private key.
+* Whenever you make changes to sshd_config you need to restart sshd for them to take effect.

 # Server
 Use ed25519 for security, rsa for compatibility.
 Putty doesn't support ed25519 last I checked, and is still a common client.